rk-28/gem_frontend/docs/SociOS Package Installation.md

 Lib – directory contains with below script files

-Install_virtualbox.scpt – this script file will be run by calling the check function
+**Install_virtualbox.scpt -** this script file will be run by calling the check function

-Image.sh – this script file is included in the above file as a source
+**Image.sh –** this script file is included in the above file as a source

-Create_vm.sh – this file will be run by calling the build function
+**Create_vm.sh –** this file will be run by calling the build function

-Disk_partition.sh - this script file gets the disk name from the user input and adds the custom disk space from the user
+**Disk_partition.sh -** this script file gets the disk name from the user input and adds the custom disk space from the user

-Csrutil_status.sh -  This script will check the SIP option is Enable / Disabled
+**Csrutil_status.sh -**  This script will check the SIP option is Enable / Disabled

-Socios bin command file.
+### Socios bin command file.

 This file contains the functions and arguments of socios such as build, check, help, and version.
 Currently, we have added 4 functions to this file.

 <img src="https://i.ibb.co/t3SKk29/Screenshot-1.jpg">